Luna (Polish singer): Artistry

 Wielgomas is interested in astrology, philosophy, art, ecology, and fashion.
-She cites Nick Cave and Björk as her "biggest inspirations".
+She cites Nick Cave, Lady Gaga and Björk as her "biggest inspirations".
 In an interview with Radosław Pulkowski from the K-Mag magazine in December 2020, she indicated nature as her inspiration, in particular the connections between the micro and macro worlds, which she sees in them.
 She is also fascinated by poetry, particularly the work of Bolesław Leśmian.
 Wielgomas has stated that "Luna" is her alter ego, which is "full of secrets and magic".
 She adopted the nickname "Luna", because it means the Moon from Latin, which great influence she observes in her life.
 She added that the nickname is also related to her sleepwalking.
 In October 2024, she changed her legal name to Luna Wielgomas.

 Luna describes her music as emotionally characterized.
-It has repeatedly been depicted as mysterious and she describes her sound as "cosmic pop".
+It has repeatedly been depicted as mysterious and she describes her sound as "cosmic pop" and "fairy pop".